-Transparent phone prototype shown off by Polytron TechnologiesAlex Wagner - Deputy Managing Editor, News Desk
+Transparent phone prototype shown off by Polytron TechnologiesAlex Wagner - Editorial Director of News and Content

 A smartphone's display is one of the most important features of a new device, with things like screen size, display tech and resolution being some of the first details of a handset that people want to know about.
 A Taiwanese company known as Polytron Technologies has created a new prototype phone whose display is sure to garner attention, but not for things like size or resolution.
 As noted by Mobile Geeks and The Verge, the firm has crafted a transparent phone prototype that uses Switchable Glass tech, which is an OLED display that utilizes liquid crystal molecules to actually display things on the screen.
 When the display is off, the molecules are scattered and give off a white, cloudy look.
 Once an electric current flows through them, though, they line up and can form text and images.